AriFordsham/GHCWiki/defer-errors-to-runtime.md

 ```

-This module compiles and runs in the `ghc-defer` branch.
+This module compiles and runs!

 ## Implementation details